 From my earliest memories to my practice now, I’m so conscious that my story is built on the stories before me, and it’s my chance to live a great chapter in a bigger story, and help those who carry the story on after me.
 I remember listening to the radio as a young girl and hearing Paul Harvey say, “Now you know the rest of the story.”
 Just what will be the rest of my story?
 What will be the rest of yours?
 It’s just that question that our office loves to help solve.
 We are passionate about helping others figure out the best way to live the “rest of the story” in their lives, and we look forward to meeting you and talking about how we can help you make your story great!

-At Phelan Webber Pettis, we find solutions for a variety of needs using knowledge, experience, and most importantly, compassion.
+At Pettis Webber Pacific, we find solutions for a variety of needs using knowledge, experience, and most importantly, compassion.
 Every year we attend state and national continuing legal education training to keep abreast of new and changing laws so that we can help you with the most up-to-date options.

 We want you to know us, and us you.
 We will identify the obstacles together and come up with creative and effective solutions for each of them.
 We are essentially problem-solvers, and we are great at what we do.

-We look forward to your visiting our office, meeting our team and greeting our new law office pooch – Truffles.
+We look forward to your visiting our office and meeting our team.